nixworks/public/news/2015/09/25/README.md

 ##### 2015 Burkinab coup d'tat
 ### [Burkina Faso's cabinet dissolves the elite presidential guard behind last week's coup d'tat, creates a commission to investigate these events, and dismisses the minister in charge of security. ](/news/2015/09/25/burkina-faso-s-cabinet-dissolves-the-elite-presidential-guard-behind-last-week-s-coup-d-etat-creates-a-commission-to-investigate-these-even.md)
-_Context: coup d'tat, 2015 Burkinab coup d'tat, Burkina Faso, elite presidential guard_
+_Context: elite presidential guard, coup d'tat, 2015 Burkinab coup d'tat, Burkina Faso_

 ##### Syrian Civil War
 ### [New Syrian Forces trade American supplied equipment to the Al Qaeda-linked Nusra Front in return for safe passage. ](/news/2015/09/25/new-syrian-forces-trade-american-supplied-equipment-to-the-al-qaeda-linked-nusra-front-in-return-for-safe-passage.md)
-_Context: New Syrian Forces, Al Qaeda, Nusra Front, Syrian Civil War_
+_Context: Nusra Front, Syrian Civil War, Al Qaeda, New Syrian Forces_

 ##### China
 ### [The People's Republic of China will launch a cap and trade policy creating a carbon market in 2017. ](/news/2015/09/25/the-people-s-republic-of-china-will-launch-a-cap-and-trade-policy-creating-a-carbon-market-in-2017.md)